We believe in equity

 MEET OUR TEAM

-Debra Fowler is HUE’s Co-Founder and Co-Executive Director.
-Debra is a veteran (former) classroom teacher, U.S. Army veteran, documentary filmmaker and public speaker who is resolute to challenge the inequities that are entrenched within the realm of education.
+Debra Fowler is HUE’s Co-Founder and Executive Director.
+A veteran (former) classroom teacher, U.S. Army veteran, documentary filmmaker, and public speaker, Debra is resolute to challenge the inequities that are entrenched within the realm of education.
 Debra has produced two documentary films, “Through Gay Eyes” and “Hard Truth, Levity and Hope,” which promote awareness of individuals who are currently ignored, marginalized or excluded within our public school system.
-Debra has co-authored inquiry-based academic resources, including UnErased: 50 Ways to UnErase History which answers the what, where, and how to infuse LGBTQ history and academic content in a cross-disciplinary approach for grades 9+.
+Debra has co-authored LGBT-inclusive academic resources, including UnErased: ReFraming the Lens of History which answers the what, where, and how to infuse LGBT+ history in the social studies for grades 9+.